|

 with you now and always.

-Lynn Imperiale |
+Lynn Imperiale

+| No "class" left in entertainment.
 It seems to me that there are very few real "class acts" left in this

 world.
 Especially in the world of TV and entertainment .
 The passing